-In addition, the Audit Committee works with our independent registered public accounting firm and our Enterprise Compliance, Internal Audit, Legal and other management personnel to oversee and evaluate risks arising from:
+In addition, the Audit Committee works with our independent registered public accounting firm and our Internal Audit and Compliance, Legal and other management personnel to oversee and evaluate risks arising from:

-- internal controls over financial reporting; - Form 10-K, Form 10-Q, earnings releases and other public filings and disclosures; - · compliance with our Code of Conduct and other policies; and - · litigation and claims.
+- internal controls over financial reporting; - · Form 10-K, Form 10-Q, earnings releases and other public filings and disclosures; - · compliance with our Global Code of Business Conduct and other policies; and - litigation and claims.

 In this risk management role, the Audit Committee also oversees the operation of our global compliance and internal audit programs.
 These programs are designed to identify, oversee, evaluate and manage the primary risks associated with our business and our particular business units and functional areas.
-Our Vice President-Enterprise Compliance and our Vice President-Internal Audit supervise these programs and functionally report directly to the Audit Committee.
-The Audit Committee also meets privately at each of its meetings with representatives from our independent registered public accounting firm and our Vice President-Internal Audit.
+Our Vice President-Internal Audit and Compliance supervises these programs and discusses issues related to these programs directly with the Audit Committee.
+The Audit Committee also meets privately at each of its meetings with representatives from our independent registered public accounting firm and our Vice President-Internal Audit and Compliance.